bbcawodu/careadvisors-backend/docs/API_Version_2/case_management_API/steps_for_cm_sequences/individual_sequence_steps/default_enrollment_step_2/README.md

         - Keys that can be empty strings:
             - "notes"
-            - "user_name"
-            - "tracking_no"

         - Keys that can be Null
             - "notes"
             - "datetime_completed"
-            - "user_name"
-            - "tracking_no"

     - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
             - It contains the key "row", the value for which is an object with the fields of the updated row.

-- Delete a DefaultEnrollmentStep1 database row.
+- Delete a DefaultEnrollmentStep2 database row.
-    - To delete a row in the DefaultEnrollmentStep1 table, the value for "db_action" in the JSON Body must equal "delete".
+    - To delete a row in the DefaultEnrollmentStep2 table, the value for "db_action" in the JSON Body must equal "delete".

         - Keys that can be omitted:
             - all except "id" and "db_action"